 Institutional Money Continues its March towards Crypto Assets

-Access to the kind of detailed crypto data which CryptoCompare will provide directly within the trading data platform allows for institutional investors to look at crypto assets the same as the other assets in their portfolio.
+Access to the kind of detailed crypto data that CryptoCompare will provide directly within the trading data platform allows for institutional investors to look at crypto assets the same as the other assets in their portfolio.

 As big financial players continue to move into the market and other traditional financial services begin to be offered in the crypto ecosystem, the need for consolidated information will become imperative.

-Thomson Reuters, Sam Chadwick outlined the benefits to their customers:
+Thomson Reuters’ Sam Chadwick outlined the benefits to their customers:

 For its part, CryptoCompare will be creating a feed of crypto trading data ‘sourced from a wide variety of trusted exchanges’ with the aim to provide real-time insights for investors as well as bring their experience in the industry to a broader audience as their CEO outlines in the press release: